 - Click on the name of the employee whose payment you wish to delay.
 Then click View scheduled pay detail, check the override box, change the amount, and save.

-- When you’re ready to pay the employee, schedule an off-cycle payment by clicking "Make a payment", choosing the employee, and creating a Pay Type > Salary Off-Cycle.
+- If you choose to delay the payment, you can schedule an off-cycle payment by clicking "Make a payment,' tool when you're ready.
+You can do so directly in Justworks by choosing the employee, and creating a Pay Type > Salary Off-Cycle.
 The employee will be paid on the date you specify.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.